 Get low-salt or no-salt versions where you can or, better yet, give them a pass.

-Healthy eating with HF isn’t just about what not to eat.
-Many people with HF have been found to be short of some important nutrients, so it makes sense to eat more of the foods that are good for you.
+Healthy eating with Heart Failure isn’t just about what not to eat.
+Many people with Heart Failure have been found to be short of some important nutrients, so it makes sense to eat more of the foods that are good for you.